• Skip to main content

 I researched filtration systems for a while, but many of them were extremely expensive.
 Some were in the thousands!

 After a ton of research, I finally found a few reasonably priced ones.
-Here are two of my favorites:
+Here are a few of my favorites:

-• The most convenient and cost-effective reverse osmosis water filter that I have found is AquaTru’s countertop filter.
-I have one in my bathroom that I use on a daily basis.
+- The most convenient and cost-effective reverse osmosis water filter I have found is AquaTru’s countertop filter.
+I have had one in my bathroom for years, and I use it on a daily basis.
 It’s super easy to set up (no plumber required!), and I feel better knowing that I have access to clean drinking water right in my bathroom.
-This is also a great option for those who rent or reside in places where you can’t adjust the plumbing.
-Those who know me well know that I cannot say enough good things about the AquaTru water filter.
+They have recently come out with a more compact version as well, the Carafe.
+Both are great options for those who rent or reside in places where you can’t adjust the plumbing.
+I’ve set up a special discount for my Thyroid Pharmacist readers to save $100 when they visit this link.

-• Clearly Filtered is another company that I have recently discovered, and I have been very impressed with their products.
-They produce a variety of filtration systems, including water pitchers, shower heads, and under-the-sink filters, that are able to remove up to 99 percent of fluoride from the water.
+- Clearly Filtered is another company that I have recently discovered, and I have been very impressed with their products.
+They produce a variety of filtration systems, including water pitchers, bottles, and under-the-sink filters, that are able to remove up to 99 percent of fluoride from the water.
 Their website provides links to independent testing results (from EPA-accredited laboratories) that show the levels of contaminants their products are able to remove from one’s water source.
-My science brain loves seeing these tests and knowing that the filter I’m using is doing what says it will do!
-I love this filter because it’s also really easy to install!
+My science brain loves seeing these tests and knowing that the filter I’m using is doing what it says it will do!
+I love this filter because it’s also really easy to install.
 My sweet husband Michael has a long “Honey Do List” these days… and he was relieved that installing this filter was so easy.
 It took him under 15 minutes to install (and without any complaints :-)).
+You can get 10% off your order using code WELCOME10 at checkout!

 If these options are too permanent for your lifestyle, keep in mind that there are water delivery services, such as Penta Water, that will deliver fluoride-free water to your home or office.